+Fig. 4.14: grid search result from ARIMA Model on Russian data

+In fig 4.14, we can see I have implemented the grid search and evaluated the ARIMA Model.
+Also, I have evaluated a set of different parameters.

-3.3.2 Prediction using Vector Auto Regression Models (VAR Model)
+4.4.2 Prediction using Vector Auto Regression Models (VAR Model)

-Another Model used for the time series data is VAR model.
-Vector Auto Regression.
+Another Model used for the time series data is the VAR model (Vector Auto Regression).
 The reason behind using this model is that it helps in forecasting models based on multiple variables in time series.
-Usually, we use single variable and sequential time for time series Analysis.
+Usually, we use single variable and sequential time for time series analysis.
 But here I was able to include multiple variables in the model as you can see in the figure.
-Vector Autoregressive Models are one of the best models we could use choose for time series.
+Vector Autoregressive Models are one of the best models we could use to choose for time series.